 We’ve been camping for some time and have migrated from tent (it seemed to rain every time we went out), to hardtop trailer (it also seemed to rain every time, which was more survivable in a trailer than a tent, but now we loathed hot and humid weather), to travel trailer (with no need to pack-up in the rain, and an air conditioner on the roof… of course since we got it we now got better weather while camping).
 Our first big travel trailer was a 21-foot Trail-Cruiser: this was a great little unit which weighed only 3500lb when lightly loaded and so we could pull it with our minivan.
 While it _could_ be towed with our minivan it was certainly hard on the vehicle and big hills were particularly painful to climb.
 As well, we made the mistake of buying a Ford and so every time we tried to climb a hill the “check engine” light came on, rectified by a $75 visit to the garage (a buddy of mine who also owned a Ford suggested I put electrical tape over the light as it was a cheaper solution than multiple visits to the dealer).
 When the minivan died (my _last_ Ford, my VERY VERY _last_ Ford, which blew head-gaskets at 70000 km) we bought a pickup which we knew would tow a trailer properly.
 Our little Dodge Dakota pickup was built for towing with a 4.7l engine, 5 speed automatic, all-wheel drive, extra cooling package, and a 3.92 gear ratio.
 Towing a 3500lb trailer was very easy behind that truck and you almost forgot it was there (the truck is rated at about 6500lb towing capacity – twice what we were pulling).

-We certainly weren’t ready to give-up camping and so our new unit is a 2008 29-foot Trail-Sport ultralight.
-Weighing 4118 pounds unloaded, it is quite similar to our 30-foot Trail-Lite with a similar pop-out but this unit features more bunks (four in the back) and a load of outside storage (The Floor Plan can be seen here).
+We certainly weren’t ready to give-up camping and so in 2008 bought a 29-foot Trail-Sport ultralight.
+Weighing 4118 pounds unloaded, it was quite similar to our 30-foot Trail-Lite with a similar pop-out but this unit features more bunks (four in the back) and a load of outside storage (The Floor Plan can be seen here).
 Like our previous unit, the unit is cavernous inside with the pop-out extended and has a full queen bed in front.
-While the new unit isn’t quite as luxurious as the previous unit (lacking ducted air and a fully-enclosed underbelly) it has a lot going for it including being lighter, having a place for my mom to sleep instead of the sofa, and a huge amount of outdoor storage – something lacking on most trailers we’ve ever seen.
-The unit has a second door on the rear which opens into an area under the top bunk on the passenger side of the trailer: the original purpose was to allow one to carry stuff like bikes, tents, etc, to be unloaded first and allow the bunk to be used by unfolding it into the open space behind the door.
-Within an hour of owning the unit we had modified it by removing the fourth bunk (the original configuration was a ‘bunk house’ with four bunks in the rear) and walling-off that area so the trailer now has three bunks (for two kids and one for grandma) and a huge outside storage area we affectionately call the ‘shed’.
-This area, about 3 feet by 6 feet by 4 feet high, features shelves on one side and solves a huge problem with almost every trailer we’ve owned or seen: lack of outdoor storage space usually requiring gear like lawn chairs, etc, to be stored inside while travelling.
-We no longer have to clean chairs and tables before packing them and propane stoves and appliances stay outdoors preventing the leaching of that wonderful mercaptan odour into the unit.
+While the new unit wasn’t quite as luxurious as the previous unit (lacking ducted air and a fully-enclosed underbelly) it had a lot going for it including being lighter, having a place for my mom to sleep instead of the sofa, and a huge amount of outdoor storage – something lacking on most trailers we’ve ever seen.
+The unit had a second door on the rear which opens into an area under the top bunk on the passenger side of the trailer: the original purpose was to allow one to carry stuff like bikes, tents, etc, to be unloaded first and allow the bunk to be used by unfolding it into the open space behind the door.
+Within an hour of owning the unit we had modified it by removing the fourth bunk (the original configuration was a ‘bunk house’ with four bunks in the rear) and walling-off that area so the trailer now has three bunks (for two kids and one for grandma) and a huge outside storage area we affectionately called the ‘shed’.
+This area, about 3 feet by 6 feet by 4 feet high, featured shelves on one side and solved a huge problem with almost every trailer we’ve owned or seen: lack of outdoor storage space usually requiring gear like lawn chairs, etc, to be stored inside while travelling.
+We no longer had to clean chairs and tables before packing them and propane stoves and appliances stay outdoors preventing the leaching of that wonderful mercaptan odour into the unit.

 Our kind of camping …